Skilowi/Mathematic0r/README.md

 - You run game with RUN command in RUN mode of your Sharp PC-1262 computer after you loaded the program.
 - You will see title screen and instructions.
 - You will see randomised equation e.g. 21+37=
-- You must press ENTER to begin your INPUT.
+- When you see loading bar on bottom display line, you must wait.
 - If you are happy with your answer you have to press ENTER.
 - You will get comment from your computer about your answer, and it will be noted if it is bad or not.
 - If as your answer you use 0 you will exit the game (it won't be noted as wrong or right answer).